Dallas Stars

-The Stars have won eight division titles in Dallas, two Presidents' Trophies as the top regular-season team in the league, the Western Conference championship three times, and the Stanley Cup in 1998–99.
-Joe Nieuwendyk won the Conn Smythe Trophy as the most valuable player of the playoffs that year.
+The Stars have won nine division titles in Dallas, two Presidents' Trophies as the top regular season team in the league, the Western Conference championship three times, and the Stanley Cup in 1999, when center Joe Nieuwendyk won the Conn Smythe Trophy as the most valuable player of the playoffs.
+Over the course of the franchise's history in both Minnesota and Dallas, the team has appeared in the Stanley Cup Final five times (1981, 1991, 1999, 2000, and 2020).

 In 2000, Neal Broten was inducted into the United States Hockey Hall of Fame.
 In 2009, Brett Hull became the first Dallas Stars player inducted into the Hockey Hall of Fame, followed by Ed Belfour and Joe Nieuwendyk in 2011 and Mike Modano in 2014; Modano is the highest-scoring player in franchise history.
-In 2010, brothers Derian and Kevin Hatcher were inducted to the United States Hockey Hall of Fame.
-The franchise has appeared in the Stanley Cup finals five times (1981, 1991, 1999, 2000, and 2020) and has won one championship (1999).
+Five further players and one coach have since been inducted into the Hall of Fame.